Nowe uprawnienia Państwowej Inspekcji Pracy od 2026 r. - New powers of the National Labor Inspectorate from 2026

 1. When can a B2B contract be considered an employment relationship?

-2. What are the risks to the company after the contract is converted?
+2. What is the risk to the company if the contract is transformed by PIP?

 3. How can I check if my B2B contracts are secure?